Final report for LNE22-451R

 Trial A:

 Soil nitrate testing (Vanek et al., 2005) occured at the first cover crop planting date, and again at crop harvest.
 All soil tests were analyzed at the UMaine Soil Analytical Services Lab.
 Soil moisture data was collected hourly starting at cover crop planting, with centralized Irrometer Watermark soil moisture sensors.
-Weed biomass was collected and separated from the cover crop at harvest.
-Cabbage yields was assessed at harvest by counting the number of heads per plot, weight and diameter per head, marketable vs. diseased or damaged yields, and total plot yield.
-Sweet corn yields were assessed at harvest by counting the number of ears, and length/weight of ears per plot.
-Cover crop biomass yields were collected by harvesting and separating above ground biomass from 0.25m sq. quadrants on November 17, just prior to the first major snow fall.
-Following both crops will include an early May weed survey.
+Cabbage yields was assessed at harvest by counting the number of heads per plot, weight and diameter per head, and marketable vs. diseased or damaged yields.
+Sweet corn yields were assessed at harvest by counting the number of ears, and assessing the kernel count per ear by counting filled kernels down an ear, and around the ear at the mid-point.
+Cover crop and weed biomass yields were collected by harvesting and separating above ground biomass from 0.25m sq. quadrants, just prior to the first major snow fall.

 Trial B: